MFarabi619/Workday-Time-Entry-Script/README.md

 - Enters hours into the 'Enter my Time' page.

 ## Planned Feautures:
-- Improved robustness by waiting until the image is found.
+- Improved robustness by waiting until the image is found rather than using the sleep() function, as a webpage could take any amount of time to load.
 - Prompt the user for hours worked per day.